 Maduro’s Minister of Finance, Simon Zerpa, publicly admitted to briefing his Russian counterpart Anton Siluanov on the progress of the Petro project.
 Additionally, when downloading the crypto wallet, early Petro investors could see a link to a Venezuelan government account at a Russian bank, Evrofinance, where users could send money to buy Petro.

 With a functioning CBDC prototype technology and Venezuela’s feedback, Russia seems to be technologically ahead of many countries in the current CBDC race.
-There is, however, an ongoing discussion over the preferable architecture, CBDC model, and blockchain for the Digital Ruble.
+The Bank of Russia has already chosen a hybrid model for its CBDC combining distributed ledger technology and centralized control by the Bank of Russia.
+There is, however, an ongoing discussion over the preferable blockchain for the Digital Ruble.

 The Digital Ruble is considered a form of Russian national currency that acts as a means of payment, measure of value, and store of value.
 It will be accessible via smartphone or any other device with a wallet on it, online or offline.
 A Digital Ruble payment from one wallet to another takes place in digital code, transferred from the payer to the payee.
 Users will also be able to move the Ruble from one form to another freely.